State Housing Tax Credit

 The following documents are related to the HTCC Program

-This Microsoft PowerPoint presentation provides an overview of the Housing Tax Credit Contribution Program.
+This is an overview of the Housing Tax Credit Contribution (HTCC) Program presentation that was held on November 10, 2016.

 |HTCC - Certificate of Project Completion|